Duronto TV: Launch

 On 1 March 2021, The Penguins of Madagascar and Kung Fu Panda: Legends of Awesomeness debuted on the channel, as a part of its fifteenth season which debuted on 11 April.
 The channel's sixteenth season debuted on 1 August 2021, with the premiere of Rolie Polie Olie, Dora the Explorer, Top Wing, and Franklin and Friends.
 On 1 November 2021, Duronto's seventeenth season debuted, with the premiere of two educational series, The English Club and Banan Maane Spelling.
 From 28 November to 2 December 2021, Duronto TV had premiered five Iranian films.

 On 30 January 2022, Duronto TV's eighteenth season debuted, with the premiere of two Nickelodeon animated series Blaze and the Monster Machines, Bubble Guppies, and others.
 In March 2022, Bangladesh's Health Ministry and UNICEF developed a cooking show for young chefs titled Shorno Chef, which premiered on the channel.
 On 1 May 2022, Duronto TV's nineteenth season debuted, with the premiere of two new drama series, Dui e Dui e Char and Elating Belating, and Nickelodeon animated series Paw Patrol.
 Duronto TV won the Best TV Program (Kids) award at the Bangladesh Media Innovation Awards 2022 held in September 2022.
 The twenty-first season of Duronto TV debuted on 30 October, with the premiere of shows such as Mojar Kando Taekwondo, Dadur Jadoo, and The Smurfs.
 The channel premiered its first original animated series titled Kutu Bhutu on 3 November 2023.

+Duronto TV introduced three new animated series, Cleo & Cuquin, Polinópolis, and PINY: Institute of New York, as part of its thirtieth season that premiered on 26 January 2025.
+On 27 April, Duronto TV premiered its thirty-first season, in which animated series Coconut the Little Dragon, Grisu, and Q Pootle 5 began airing.
+Its thirty-second season began airing on 27 July, which included new animated series such as Ziggy and the Zootram and School of Roars, as well as a new game show titled Duronto Family.
+Later on 26 October, the channel introduced five new series as part of its thirty-third season.
+These include four animated series, Lexi & Lottie: Trusty Twin Detectives, Space Nova, Knight Rusty, and Four and a Half Friends, as well as a quiz show titled Bolo To Dekhi.